ikakupa/medusa-nodes-bug-reports/README.md

-versions:
-  fpt: '*'
-  ghes: '*'
-  ghae: '*'
-  ghec: '*'
-topics:
-  - Pull requests
-  - Issues
-  - Project management
-shortTitle: Create an issue
-type: how_to
 ---

 Issues can be used to keep track of bugs, enhancements, or other requests.
-For more information, see "[About issues](/issues/tracking-your-work-with-issues/about-issues)."

-{% data reusables.repositories.administrators-can-disable-issues %}